sugarlabs/musicblocks-v4/docs/DEV.md

     [built initial development image](https://github.com/sugarlabs/musicblocks-v4/pkgs/container/musicblocks/16217005?tag=4-dev)
     has been published to
     [_Sugar Labs GitHub Container Registry_ (_GHCR_)](https://github.com/orgs/sugarlabs/packages?ecosystem=container),
     which can be pulled directly, so you don't have to build it again.
-Pull using
+Pull using:

     ```bash
     docker pull ghcr.io/sugarlabs/musicblocks:4-dev
     ```

-    Nagivate inside the project directory and launch the _docker network_ using
+    Nagivate inside the project directory and launch the _docker network_ using:

     ```bash
     docker-compose up -d
     ```

-    or (for _Docker v1.28_ and above)
+    or (for _Docker v1.28_ and above):

     ```bash
     docker compose up -d